szalapski/espn-fantasy-decruftifier/README.md

-# ESPN Fantasy Decruftifier Chrome Extension
+# ESPN Fantasy Decruftifier
+## Extensions for Chrome and Firefox

 Improves the ESPN Fantasy GUI by removing unnecessary elements and tightening up margins, padding, and heights.